Aug 21, 2024

 Swaps and substitutions

-• I use my homemade pesto recipe using pine nuts but you can swap them for another nut like pistachio.
+• I use my homemade fresh pesto recipe using pine nuts but you can swap them for another nut like pistachio.

 • Another variety of tomato can be used in place of the heirloom tomatoes.
 If you can’t find heirloom tomatoes, use beefsteak.